The Basics of Medicare and Spouse Coverage

 Medicare Coverage and Social Security Benefits

-In order for someone to qualify for Medicare, they must have acquired enough Social Security credits, which are earned via employment and where they paid Social Security taxes.
-In 2023, an employee earns one credit for every $1,640 made, up to a maximum of four credits annually.
+In order for someone to qualify for Medicare, they must have acquired enough credits through the Social Security Administration, which are earned via employment and where they paid Social Security taxes.
+In 2025, an employee earns one credit for every $1,810 made, up to a maximum of four credits annually.
 This amount is the same for self-employed workers.

 Not all jobs earn someone Social Security credits.
 For example: